lindaxeva/datablix/README.md

 # Datablix

 Meet Datablix.
-You hand it a CSV file (that is a spreadsheet saved as plain text), and it answers two questions you probably should be asking but never quite have time for:
+You hand it a CSV file (that is a spreadsheet saved as plain text), and it answers two questions you probably should be asking yourself:

 1. **Is this data still fresh, or has it gone off?**
 2. **What is actually in each column, and is anything secretly typed five